williamtwalker05/Premier-League-Expenditure-vs-League-Finish/README.md

-Does a higher transfer expenditure lead to a better league finishes?
+Does a higher transfer expenditure lead to better league finishes?